Trac-Systems/trac-contract-example/README.md

 - Replace the bootstrap address in the example section (not the MSB) with the copied writer address
 - Choose a channel name (exactly 32 characters)
 - Type /exit and hit enter, then run again: pear run . store1
-- After the options appear, type "/add_admin --address ababab..." and hit enter
+- After the options appear, type "/add_admin --address YourPeerWriterKey" and hit enter
 - Your instance is now the Bootstrap and admin peer of your contract network.
 - Keep your bootstrap node running
 - For production contracts, it is strongly recommended to add a couple of indexers.
 See below.